ratepay/shopware6-module/README-dev.md

 `./../../../vendor/bin/phpunit`

 # Build package
-just call `./bin/build.sh` in the plugin dir an use the package `RpayPayments.zip` in `./build/dist/`
+just call `./bin/build.sh` in the plugin dir and use the package `RpayPayments.zip` in `./build/dist/`